Prompt-Induced Linguistic Fingerprints for LLM-Generated Fake News Detection: Investigating Reconstruction Probability Distribution of LLMs

 \subsection{Experimental Design}

-To ensure the objectivity of the statistics, we used 4,084 pairs of real and fake news from the GossipCop++ dataset and 3,750 pairs from the LUN dataset, respectively (see the Experiment setup in Section~\ref{sec:datasets}).
-Each news piece was reconstructed by the mLLM, which assigned a probability $p(w_i)$ to each word $w_i$, where $i$ represents the word index of the news piece.
-For each news piece, we computed the average probability across probability vector, denoted as $\bar{P}_{F_j}$ and $\bar{P}_{R_j}$ for fake and real news, where $F_j$ represents the \(j\)\text{-th} fake news article, $R_j$ represents the \(j\)\text{-th} real news article.
-The process can be formulated as follows:
+To ensure objectivity of the statistics, we used LLM-generated real and fake news pairs from the GossipCop++ dataset and human-LLM mixed news pairs from the VLFPN dataset, respectively (see Experiment setup in Section~\ref{sec:datasets}).

-where $N_j$ represents the word count in the corresponding news article.
-Then we calculate the difference in average probabilities between the paired fake and real news.
-The difference for each pair is computed as follows:

-in which the positive $D_j$ in the vector indicates a preference for fake news.
-We calculated the Wilcoxon signed-rank test of the differences, and the $p$-value is derived from the distribution of this statistic.
-If $p < 0.05$, it indicates the rejection of the null hypothesis, meaning the probability vectors between real news and fake news have significant differences.
-In contrast, if $p > 0.05$, it suggests that the differences between the two are not statistically significant.